Watcher-ux/SPACEX-Reusable-Rocket-Analysis-A-journey-towards-the-glory-of-space-exploration-/README.md

 This repository acts as a capstone showcase—demonstrating applied data science, storytelling through data, and the fascination of watching rockets master the art of coming home.

 ## NOTE: Here in all notebooks, the dataset links have been provided by @IBM SkillsNetwork, instead of using the links it is better to download and use the datasets provided within the repository(just configure the file path accordingly).
-## This project is a part of the IBM DataScience Capstone by Coursera
+## This project is a part of the IBM DataScience Capstone.